theafricanboss/woocommerce-momo/readme.txt

 - Fixed order order_id occurences

 = 4.0 August 27, 2021 =
-- Renamed MOMO to Checkout with Mobile Money, Western Union, MoneyGram
+- Renamed MOMO to Checkout with Mobile Money, Western Union, WorldRemit
 - Edit your own MOMO Carrier/Agent name for your customers
 - Toggle or Display/Hide payment options in PRO
 - Removed cashapp and added WorldRemit